Hybrid post-quantum e2ee messaging over EVM event logs

 Thanks

 Hello.
-I have been working on these issues for the past 3 years, with a break over the past 10 months or so, due to other work obligations.
-However, I was just gearing up to dive back in.
-Glad I saw your post.
+I have been working on these issues for the past three years, with a break over the past ten months or so due to other work obligations.
+However, I was just gearing up to dive back in, so I’m glad I saw your post.

 I will respond in more detail to the substance of your post, but you are welcome to message me directly if you’re interested in discussing this.